Jolliano/R-15tasks/README.md

-# R-16tasks
+# R-15tasks
-An R script which runs 16 different analyses on a datafile in csv format and knits the results into a Word Document
+An R script which runs 15 different analyses on a datafile in csv format and knits the results into a Word Document.
+The name of the dataset is Plankton and is stored in the Plankton.csv file